Kilburn, South Australia

 Kilburn is a suburb in the inner north of Adelaide, South Australia.
 The suburb borders Blair Athol, Gepps Cross, Wingfield, Regency Park and Prospect.
 Kilburn has the same postcode (5084) as Blair Athol.

 History

-Kilburn was known as 'Little Chicago' up until the mid 20th century.
+Kilburn was originally named Chicago.
+It was renamed Kilburn in 1930, after the Yatala South District Council received a complaint from the General Post Office, indicating neglecting to include "South Australia" could result in letters being sent to Chicago in America.
+Kilburn was previously the name of a small subdivision adjoining the area.

+William Shierlaw, a draper of Adelaide, applied the name Chicago to the suburb in 1893--the same year as the famous World's Columbian Expositon in Chicago.
+Shierlaw and his son visited Chicago, Illinois in 1894, during an 8.5 month pleasure trip around the world.

+Five days after the Chicago Post Office opened in 1911, the Deputy Postmaster-General said, "There is no likelihood of it causing confusion with respect to correspondence intended for Chicago, USA."

+A separate project involving 14 townhomes in Kilburn was completed in March 2022.
+It was named Little Chicago after the original suburb name.

 Education

-The only school in Kilburn is St Brigids Primary School, a private Catholic school located on Le Hunte Street.
-It caters for year levels Reception to Year 6.
+The only school in Kilburn is St Brigids Primary School, a private Catholic school located on Way St. It caters for year levels Reception to Year 6.
 St Gabriels Primary School is located nearby in the easterly adjacent suburb of Enfield, on Whittington Street.

 Transport

 Kilburn is a 10- to 15-minute drive from the Adelaide central business district.
 The suburb is well-serviced by public transport.
 Kilburn station, located on Railway Terrace, has services that go to and from the city.

 Adelaide Metro G10 and G11 bus services pass through Kilburn and Blair Athol along Prospect Road.
 Buses routes 235, 237, 238 and 239 traverse Kilburn along Churchill Road and terminate at Kilburn, Valley View, Mawson Lakes University of South Australia and Armada Arndale respectively.